 You continuously learn and improve to build a live service that’s available to everyone.

 We are still working on this section.
-Information will be published in summer 2018.
+Information will be published in winter 2018.

 While a sequential waterfall approach is necessary to build things like bridges and buildings, it’s less effective for building and running digital services when technology changes quickly.
 These services also need to be able to adapt quickly to policy changes and the needs of the public.